CoboGlobal/cobo-waas2-go-sdk/docs/UpdateTopUpAddress.md

 ### NewUpdateTopUpAddress

-`func NewUpdateTopUpAddress(merchantId string, tokenId string, customPayerId string, ) *UpdateTopUpAddress`
+`func NewUpdateTopUpAddress(tokenId string, customPayerId string, ) *UpdateTopUpAddress`

 NewUpdateTopUpAddress instantiates a new UpdateTopUpAddress object This constructor will assign default values to properties that have it defined,